Aliases for PDGFB Gene

 External Ids for PDGFB Gene

 Previous GeneCards Identifiers for PDGFB Gene

 The protein encoded by this gene is a member of the platelet-derived growth factor family.
 The four members of this family are mitogenic factors for cells of mesenchymal origin and are characterized by a motif of eight cysteines.
 This gene product can exist either as a homodimer (PDGF-BB) or as a heterodimer with the platelet-derived growth factor alpha polypeptide (PDGF-AB), where the dimers are connected by disulfide bonds.
 Mutations in this gene are associated with meningioma.
 Reciprocal translocations between chromosomes 22 and 17, at sites where this gene and that for collagen type 1, alpha 1 are located, are associated with a particular type of skin tumor called dermatofibrosarcoma protuberans resulting from unregulated expression of growth factor.
 Two alternatively spliced transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Feb 2013]

 GeneCards Summary for PDGFB Gene

 PDGFB (Platelet-Derived Growth Factor Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with PDGFB include basal ganglia calcification, idiopathic, 5 and diabetic foot ulcers.
+Diseases associated with PDGFB include dermatofibrosarcoma protuberans and basal ganglia calcification, idiopathic, 5.
 Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
 GO annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is PDGFA.

 UniProtKB/Swiss-Prot for PDGFB Gene